SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

-Traditional Search Engine Optimization (SEO) has long served as the dominant framework for online visibility~\cite{raifer2017information, sharma2019brief, goren2020ranking, kurland2022competitive}, aiming to improve a source's position on Search Engine Results Pages (SERP).
-Following established guidelines from leading search engine providers~\cite{bing_ai_search_2025, google_how_search_works}, SEO encompasses both \textit{on-page} factors such as keyword placement, metadata, and schema markup, as well as \textit{off-page} factors including backlinks and domain authority.
+Traditional SEO has long served as the dominant framework for online visibility~\cite{raifer2017information, sharma2019brief, goren2020ranking, kurland2022competitive}, aiming to improve a source's position on SERP.
+Following established guidelines from leading search engine providers~\cite{bing2025webmastersguidelines, google_how_search_works}, SEO has long emphasized structural information that helps pages be interpreted and surfaced, including titles, meta descriptions, headings, and schema markup.
 In contrast, GEO research predominantly focuses on modifying body text in the generation stage~\cite{chen2025role}, investigating rewriting strategies that adjust textual properties such as fluency, technicality, and ease of understanding.
-However, recent empirical findings~\cite{puerto2025c} challenge this generation-centric perspective, demonstrating that a document's position determined in the retrieving and reranking stage plays a far more dominant role in determining its visibility in the final response.
-Notably, document position is largely shaped by structural information emphasized in traditional SEO, which raises a fundamental question: \textit{do these signals also contribute to visibility in generative engines?} Existing benchmarks offer limited insight into this question, and we bridge this gap by preserving the structural information and examining their influence in generative search.
+However, recent empirical findings~\cite{puerto2025c} challenge this generation-centric perspective, demonstrating that a document's position determined in the retrieval and reranking stage plays a far more dominant role in determining its visibility in the final response.
+Notably, document position is often shaped by structural information emphasized in traditional SEO, which raises a fundamental question: \textit{do these signals also contribute to visibility in generative engines?} Existing benchmarks offer limited insight into this question, and we bridge this gap by jointly studying how SEO and GEO signals interact across the full generative search pipeline.